-how this paper fits into the current literature, what it adds, what still needs to be done etc. The word length would be maximum 800 words with max 8-10 references, short title, and no original data unless absolutely essential.
+Smoke-free policies in psychiatric hospitals may not increase staff risk of violence, but they need adequate resources to implement

-How should institutions where patients are sometimes held without their consent implement a smoke-free policy?
+How should institutions where patients can be held without their consent implement a smoke-free policy?
 Smoking is seen at far higher rates in populations with mental health problems than the general population, and as a result, people with these illnesses have on average 12-15 years reduced life expectancy than the general population, being more likely to suffer from smoking-related ill health (1).
-Despite this, many have argued that those with severe mental health problems might have enough to deal with such that smoking cessation should not be a priority, and indeed could even detract from treatment for their conditions.
+Despite this, many have argued that encouraging smoking cessation should not be a priority for those with severe mental health problems, and indeed could even detract from treatment for their conditions.

-The evidence however fails to support these claims.
+The evidence fails to support these claims.
 Not only has smoking cessation not been shown to have a negative impact on mental health (2), but when questioned, patients in psychiatric hospitals report being just as keen to quit smoking as the general population.
 So why is there still resistance to the introduction of smoke-free policies in psychiatric hospitals?

-Perhaps one explanation is the argument that staff working in mental health institutions will be at risk from increased violence, if they have to withhold cigarettes to smokers (3).
+One plausible explanation is the perception of staff working in psychiatric hospitals that they will be at risk from increased violence if they have to withhold cigarettes from smokers (3).
 Staff in such hospitals are often subject to violence from patients, so their fear is understandable.
-The recent paper by Robson et al (ref)should go some way to assuage those fears.
+The recent paper by Robson et al (ref)may go some way to assuage those fears.
 Across four psychiatric hospitals in South London, the authors found that physical violence both between patients and towards staff declined after a smoke-free policy was introduced.
-This was the first study to robustly assess the association, controlling for potential confounders including time and seasonality.
+Although not a randomized trial, this was the first study to robustly assess the association using an interrupted time series design, taking measures before and after the introduction of the smoke-free policy, and controlling for potential confounders including time and seasonality.

 This study has important implications for the introduction of smoke-free policies in other institutions where individuals are incarcerated against their will, such as prisons, where fears of increased violence might also discourage their implementation.
+Previous research in prison populations has found xxx.

 The smoke-free policy introduced at the hospitals in the study included staff training and tobacco dependence treatment, and allowed the use of e-cigarettes by patients.
-The authors suggest that the provision of adequate support to alleviate the symptoms of nicotine withdrawal (which can easily be confused with worsening mental health outcomes) which included staff training and nicotine replacement could be the reason for the drop in violence after the smoke-free policy was introduced.
+The authors suggest that the provision of adequate support to alleviate the symptoms of nicotine withdrawal, which are easily confused with worsening mental health, could be the reason for the drop in violence after the smoke-free policy was introduced.

-These provisions are in line with NICE guidelines which recommend that smoke-free NHS sites provide comprehensive on-site stop smoking services, including trained staff who can identify people who smoke and who are able to offer behavioural and pharmacological support in a timely manner.
-Evidence supports this, with a systematic review of smoke-free psychiatric hospitals finding that those hospitals with comprehensive smoking bans alongside adequate smoking cessation support were more effective at encouraging smoking cessation than those with partial bans (4).
+These provisions are in line with NICE guidelines, which recommend that smoke-free NHS sites provide comprehensive on-site stop smoking services, including trained staff who can identify people who smoke and who are able to offer behavioural and pharmacological support in a timely manner (ref).
+These guidelines are evidence based, with a systematic review of smoke-free psychiatric hospitals finding that those hospitals with comprehensive smoking bans alongside adequate smoking cessation support were more effective at encouraging smoking cessation than those with partial bans (4).